Protect our water supply by reporting waste.

 - Non-compliance with Service Rule provisions relating to ornamental water features, man-made lakes, and misters.

 - Non-compliance with watering group assignments.

-How is water waste identified?
+How is waste investigated?

-When water waste is found, or reported, the Water District investigates, determines if there is a violation and, if so, issues a violation notice.
+When water waste is found or reported, the Water District investigates, determines if there is a violation and, if so, issues a violation notice.
 Customers often don't realize there is a problem and correct it once it's pointed out.

 If the violation continues, the Water District may assess a water waste fee on the customer's water bill.

 The following watering activities are exempt from water waste restrictions, as noted.

 Drip irrigation and bubbler systems may run any day of the week.
 However, watering cannot exceed the maximum watering frequency according to mandatory watering restrictions.

 Hand watering is allowed any day and/or time, if water does not spray or flow off the property.

 Supervised testing of irrigation systems is allowed if someone is physically present during the testing.